-According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
+According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s often connected to wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.
+It’s usually associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Why is Carbon Monoxide so important?

-Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is tops when ranking leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Nashville homeowner.
-Acute poisoning takes place from intaking large concentrations of CO2, but poisoning may also happen gradually over many months or years.
-Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+The short answer is that CO2 awareness is a matter of life and death.
+CO2 is tops when ranking leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+Acute poisoning takes place from inhaling large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - No home should be without a reliable, tested CO2 detector.
 You can call Donelson Air Service Experts to purchase one today.